vipink1203/log-aggregation-tool-comparison/README.md

 ## Executive Summary

 Based on our analysis, **OpenObserve** emerges as the most cost-effective solution for log aggregation with S3 backend, offering significant cost savings compared to Elasticsearch while maintaining good performance for log aggregation workloads.
 Vector is a strong contender for those seeking a lightweight, high-performance data router with broad integration capabilities, while Elasticsearch on AWS provides a mature but more expensive solution with excellent search capabilities.

+For a comprehensive executive summary, please see the [Executive Summary](executive-summary.md) document.

 ## Comparison Overview